 Here are a few limited-time-only (and soon-to-expire) examples from various travel shopping portals:

-- Delta’s SkyMiles program is offering various amounts of bonus miles if you click through its shopping portal to buy with Dell, HP and more.
+- Through Aug.
+3, 2017, Delta is offering 500 bonus miles when you spend $150 through its portal and 1,000 bonus miles when you spend $350. it also offers various amounts of bonus miles if you click through its shopping portal to buy with Dell, Kohl’s and more.

 “I think those kinds of deals are great for bigger-ticket items since many of those bonus deals require over $1,000 to be spent through the portal to get the bonus,” Miller says.

-For those who prefer cash back and discounts to the nebulous world of miles, Discover Deals, Chase Ultimate Rewards and Amex Offers have plenty of partners for electronics, clothing and more.
+For those who prefer cash back and discounts to the nebulous world of miles, Discover Deals, Chase Ultimate Rewards, Barclaycard Rewards Boost and Amex Offers have plenty of partners for electronics, clothing and more.